Volunteers: Helpers and Voices

 Want to be part of a warm and dedicated team?

 We have up to 20 volunteers working with us, from all sorts of professional and cultural backgrounds, helping on housing advice, benefits advice or immigration.
 We are grateful to count on their generosity and their creativity.

 Charities rely enormously on the support from all citizens who share their values and convictions.
 Volunteers are this essential link between the voluntary sector and the rest of the society.

 Tim Lehuraux, our Volunteer Coordinator, is in charge of recruiting volunteers to a wide range of new, diverse and exciting opportunities on offer.
 At the moment, we would very happy to welcome:

-- A Lifeline casework assistant to assist caseworkers on a number of tasks (interviews, form filling, admin) to help destitute asylum seekers and refugees.
+- Lifeline casework assistants to assist caseworkers on a number of tasks (interviews, form filling, admin) to help destitute asylum seekers and refugees.
 If you speak Arabic, Farsi or Kurdish, that’s even greater!

-- Receptionists – helping to run the reception area, making coffee, welcoming visitors and service users, signposting to other services.
+- Receptionists to run the reception area (welcoming visitors and service users, signposting to other services).
 The bass guitar in a band: you don’t always notice it , until it’s not there and your harmony is lost.

 In the near future, we will also be very happy to welcome:

-If you are interested in current or forthcoming opportunities, feel free to apply online as soon as now, and we will be in touch.
+If you are interested in current or future opportunities, feel free to apply online as soon as now, and we will be in touch.

 We need more volunteers to offer a spare room or more to a refugee family, women or man or Unaccompanied Asylum Seeking Children, especially in Glasgow and London.
 Please see Host a Refugee or visit www.roomforrefugees.com if you are interested in supporting refugees by offering accommodation.
 For other inquiries regarding Room for Refugee, please send an email to email@example.com.